I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnkspinsetdataformat.md

 <p>Return STATUS_SUCCESS if <i>Pin</i>'s <b>ConnectionFormat</b> member matches the range that was passed to this routine.
 Return STATUS_NO_MATCH if <b>ConnectionFormat</b> does not match the passed range and the minidriver would like to continue to attempt to find a match with another range.
 Return an error code of choice if <b>ConnectionFormat</b> does not match the passed range and the minidriver does not want to continue to try to find a match with another range.
 Do not return STATUS_PENDING.</p>

 ## -remarks
 <p>In a ring 3 graph, the Kernel Streaming Proxy module (KsProxy) sets the data format based on the agreed upon connection format or a dynamic format change.
 KsProxy issues a <a href="https://msdn.microsoft.com/library/windows/hardware/ff565103">KSPROPERTY_CONNECTION_DATAFORMAT</a> request which, after some initial validation, is translated into this dispatch call to the minidriver.
 See <a href="stream.kernel_streaming_proxy_reference">Kernel Streaming Proxy</a>.
-For more information, see <a href="NULL">KS Data Formats and Data Ranges</a> and <a href="https://msdn.microsoft.com/44281574-8258-47a3-857d-fd44bb949f17">DataRange Intersections in AVStream</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/44b55a5a-ec58-4c1e-b780-e20829fe3edf">KS Data Formats and Data Ranges</a> and <a href="https://msdn.microsoft.com/44281574-8258-47a3-857d-fd44bb949f17">DataRange Intersections in AVStream</a>.</p>

 <p>The minidriver specifies the address for <i>AVStrMiniPinSetDataFormat</i> in the <b>SetDataFormat</b> member of its <a href="..\ks\ns-ks--kspin-dispatch.md">KSPIN_DISPATCH</a> structure.</p>